-The Kerr-Tar WDB board provides services to youth by working closely with the Career and Technical Education (CTE) Coordinators in the five county region k-12, the local Community College system, and myFutureNC, to work on strategies that will help to prepare the youth for industry driven jobs for a skillful and talented workforce.
-The training programs and ETPL is consistently updated with new training programs that are proved to be high in demand industries for the current workforce.
+The Kerr-Tar WDB provides services to youth by working closely with the K-12 Career and Technical Education (CTE) Coordinators in the five county region, the local Community College system, and myFutureNC, to work on strategies that will help to prepare the youth for industry driven jobs for a skillful and talented workforce.
+The training programs and Eligible Training Provider List (ETPL) is consistently updated with new training programs that are proved to be high in demand industries for the current workforce.

 More training opportunities are becoming available so that youth seeking training can participate in the training programs of their interest.
 The training programs align with the performance accountability measures that are based on the local areas' current performance goals as set forth by the Division of Workforce Solutions.
-All training programs that are approved by the board lead to a credential which leads to measurable skills gain for those customers seeking to attain a credential, degree, diploma, license, or certification.
+All training programs that are approved by the North Carolina Department of Commerce, Division of Workforce Solutions' ETPL Coordinator and Team lead to a credential, which leads to measurable skills gain for those customers seeking to attain a credential, degree, diploma, license, or certification; and ultimately long-term, unsubsidized employment that leads to the youth or individual with barriers to have a increased opprortunities to receive higher wages and achieve self-sufficiency.